-If you've been in Martin Place recently you may well have seen a makeshift homeless community.
+If you've been in Martin Place recently you may well have seen a makeshift homeless camp.
 It's at the eastern end, just near Macquarie St.

 Interesting that it's still there, because late last month there were reports that it had been closed down.

 Well, they must have moved back into place.
 (I took the photos below on the 13th of July.)